5 POOL COMMANDMENTS

 (c) Laurelhurst Recreation, Inc. Cabana Club.
 All rights reserved.

-We open the pool season the first weekend in May.
+We open the pool season in early May, to be determined based on weather.

-We close the pool season in October, to be determined based on the weather.
+We close the pool season in October, to be determined based on weather.

 Lifeguard hours are dependent on Lifeguard availability.